Important COVID-19 travel guidance

 The Foreign & Commonwealth Office currently advises British nationals against all but essential international travel.
 Travel to some countries and territories is currently exempted.

 This advice is being kept under constant review.
 Travel disruption is still possible and national control measures may be brought in with little notice, so check our travel guidance.

 Local laws and customs

 Photographing any military establishment or site of strategic importance (including airports) is banned.
+There may not be warning signs in locations where prohibitions are in place.
 You are likely to be detained for questioning or arrested if you are caught.

 You’ll need to get official permission from the Russian aviation authority (in Russian) before using any unmanned aircraft systems (drones) in Russian airspace.
 You must inform them of the flight route at least 24 hours in advance and keep in regular contact with them before and during the flight.
 Failure to do so will result in a fine.

 Public attitudes towards LGBT+ issues are less tolerant than in the UK, and can vary depending on location.
 Government officials have made derogatory comments about LGBT+ individuals.
 Public displays of affection may attract negative attention.
 The republics of the North Caucasus are particularly intolerant to LGBT+ issues.
 Since January 2017, credible reports have been received of the arrest, torture and extrajudicial killing of gay men in Chechnya, allegedly conducted by Chechen regional authorities.

 In 2018 Russia was ranked 45th out of 49 European countries for LGBT+ rights by ILGA-Europe.
 There are no laws that exist to protect LGBT+ people from discrimination on the grounds of sexual orientation and/or gender identity.